 Greenville-Spartanburg Airport District (GSP)

-Six major passenger airlines now fly at GSP, with Allegiant, American, Delta, Frontier, Southwest, and United operating over 50 daily departures to 19 domestic destinations including New York City, Washington, D.C., Chicago, Dallas, Houston, Miami, and Denver.
+Six major passenger airlines now fly at GSP, with Allegiant, American, Delta, Silver, Southwest, and United operating daily departures to 21 domestic destinations.
 In addition, GSP passengers can reach over 200 destinations worldwide with only a single stop.

 In 2016, GSP completed a $127 million terminal renovation program that strategically positioned the airport for future growth to serve generations to come.
-As part of this project, several new restaurants and shops opened at GSP, including The Kitchen by Wolfgang Puck, Chick-Fil-A, and two local breweries: RJ Rockers and Thomas Creek Grill.
-Additionally, in 2018, GSP welcomed the Escape Lounge, a business-class passenger lounge offering fine food and drinks, and the Palmetto Distillery, giving passengers the opportunity to purchase its one-of-a-kind craft moonshine and whiskey.
-More information can be found at: www.gspairport.com
+As part of this project, several new restaurants and shops opened at GSP including many offerings not found at similar-sized airports.
+GSP’s award-winning concessions include The Kitchen by Wolfgang Puck, Chick-fil-A, The Escape Lounge, local breweries RJ Rockers Flight Room and Thomas Creek Grill and a specialty retail store by Anderson-based Palmetto Distillery; South Carolina’s first legal moonshine.

-GSP also boasts a world-class Fixed Base Operator (FBO), which provides fueling, heated hangar space, offices and conference rooms, and similar VIP services for private and corporate charter flights.
-To facilitate its international cargo, passenger, and general aviation services, GSP is also designated as a point of entry by U.S. Customs & Border Protection with a Federal Inspection Station.
+GSP also boasts a world-class Fixed Base Operator (FBO), which provides fueling, hangar space, and VIP services for private and corporate charter flights.
+GSP is also designated as a point of entry by U.S. Customs & Border Protection with a Federal Inspection Station.

 However, GSP contributes much more than these aviation services to the Upstate region’s success.
-Specifically, GSP owns nine tracts of land—totaling over 2,500 acres—that surround the airport and provide a unique development opportunity.
-GSP360 is a growth initiative resulting from the Greenville-Spartanburg International Airport’s Land Use Planning and Development Study that governs the development and use of this property.
-Completed and adopted in 2012, this study serves as a guide for carefully-planned and responsibly-executed development of these tracts of land.
+Specifically, GSP owns nine tracts of land—totaling over 2,500 acres—that surround the airport and provide unique development opportunities.
+GSP360 is a growth initiative resulting from the GSP’s Land Use Planning and Development Study that governs the development and use of this property.

 Each of these nine tracts of land has the potential to be developed in their entirety or subdivided into distinct parcels to suit individual tenant needs.
 Cumulatively, these tracts represent unprecedented opportunities for businesses in the following industries: Aviation, Aviation Support, Logistics/Distribution, Office, Retail, Industrial, Service, Hospitality, Flex/R&D, and Recreation/Public.
 In addition, these tracts of land enjoy superb access to air, rail, interstate, and the South Carolina Inland Port that connects the Port of Charleston to the Upstate.
 More information can be found at: www.gsp360beyondtherunway.com